baasbox/docs/RestAPI/Users/users.rst

 **Returns**:

--  Code 200: (OK) response code if the operation is successfull
+-  Code 200: (OK) response code if the operation is successful
--  Code 404: (NOT FOUND) response if the user hasn't any friend relationship
+-  Code 404: (NOT FOUND) response if the user does not have any friend relationships

 Click here for the :doc:`/RestAPI/Users/social_login` section